 Valerian is a herb that has been used as natural sleep soother around the world for quite some time.
 It has a compound known as valepotriates, which can stimulate the body’s natural relaxation system.

 - Drink responsibly

 This is an old age slogan that can also help you fall asleep faster.
-Make sure you don’t drink alcohol 3 hours to bed.
+Make sure you don’t drink alcohol for 3 hours before bed.

 - Reduce your calories